Display-Lab/scaffold/sandbox/README.md

 Now you can run the scripts sequentially to generate data.

-For example to generate hospital level data for 100 hospitals run the following commands:
+For example to generate data for this usecase for 100 hospitals run the following commands:

 ```zsh
 python data\ ingestion\ model/sandbox\ generator/PractitionerRole_hospital_level.py --num_orgs 100 --path new_data